-Holders of ordinary shares have the right to receive notice of, attend, speak and vote at general meetings of our company.
-Holders of Class A ordinary shares and Class B ordinary shares shall, at all times, vote together as one class on all matters submitted to a vote by the members at any such general meeting.
-Each Class A ordinary share shall be entitled to one vote on all matters subject to the vote at general meetings of our company, and each Class B ordinary share shall be entitled to three votes on all matters subject to the vote at general meetings of our company.
+Each holder of ordinary shares is entitled to one vote on all matters upon which the ordinary shares are entitled to vote.
 Voting at any meeting of shareholders is by show of hands unless a poll is demanded.
 A poll may be demanded by the chairman of such meeting or any one shareholder present in person or by proxy.